UMaine Hackerspace

 3D printing, microcomputers, and sensors can play a vital role in most fields and industries.
 At CITL, we believe that connecting the resources in the Hackerspace to courses helps UMaine’s students prepare for a range of future careers.
 The Hackerspace is open to all members of UMaine’s community, and because there’s a low barrier to entry, it’s a great place to start when you or your students have a new idea.
 Our instructional designers are ready to help you plan how to integrate these new technologies into course projects.

-By integrating these technologies into UMaine courses, you are providing students with valuable skills and knowledge that are in high demand in many industries, helping them become well-versed in the tools and technologies that can make a difference in their future.
+By integrating these technologies into UMaine courses, you are providing students with valuable skills and knowledge that are in high demand in many disciplines and industries.
+You can help them become well-versed in the tools and technologies that will make a difference in their future.

 Curious?
 Reach out and we’d be happy to start the conversation with you.